0xDAEF0F/nft_metadata_monorepo/README.md

 ## Objective

-The objective of this monorepo is to provide an API for game developers that want to incorporate into web3 and blockchain technology but do not want to deal with all of the intricacies manually (RPCs, contracts, private keys, etc).
+The objective of this monorepo is to provide a framework for NFT projects that want to incorporate into web3 and blockchain but do not want to deal with all of the intricacies manually (RPCs, contracts, private keys, etc).

 We build in **public** and welcome contributions from the community.